0xPolygonMiden/miden-base/docs/architecture/notes.md

 !!! tip "Key to diagram"
     * Assets: An [asset](assets.md) container for a note.
 It can contain up to `256` assets stored in an array which can be reduced to a single hash.
     * Script: To be executed in the [transaction](https://0xpolygonmiden.github.io/miden-base/architecture/transactions.html) in which the note is consumed.
 The script defines the conditions for the consumption.
 If the script fails, the note cannot be consumed.
-    * Inputs: Used execute the note script.
+    * Inputs: Used to execute the note script.
 They can be accessed by the note script via [transaction kernel procedures](./transactions/kernel.md).
-The number is limited to 16 and they must be defined at note creation.
+A note can be associated with up to `128` input values.
+Each value is represented by a single field element.
+Thus, note input values can contain up to `~1` KB of data.
-    * Serial number: A note's unique identifier to break linkability between note hash and [nullifier](#note-nullifier-to-ensure-private-consumption).
+    * Serial number: A note's unique identifier to break link-ability between note hash and [nullifier](#note-nullifier-to-ensure-private-consumption).
 Should be a random `word` chosen by the user - if revealed, the nullifier might be computed easily.
     * In addition, a note has metadata including the sender and the note tag.
 Those values are always public regardless of the [note storage mode](#note-storage-mode).

 ## Note lifecycle